Daisy0419/RTSS26-Multi-Telescope-Transient-Follow-Up-Search/README.md

 All reduction controls are in the configuration blocks near the top of the six scripts.
 Reduced runs exercise the complete C++/Gurobi workflow but do not reproduce the full paper configuration or necessarily match its numerical results.
 > Note: With a short time limit, an ILP method may return a weak or no feasible solution or a loose/invalid bound

+These reduced-run instructions work with both the Docker and local setups.
+For Docker, edit the scripts in `$RTSS_WORK_DIR/results/` on the host, either before or while the container is running.
+This directory is mounted as `results/` inside the container, so execute the commands below from the container shell.
+All script changes, generated CSV files, and figures persist on the host after the container exits.

 #### 3.5.1 Maximum-Probability Experiments (`ts_maxp`)

 To run only three small maps and three large maps for the fixed-`K` cross-instance experiment, edit `results/run_maxp_sweep_maps.py`: